-US to relax COVID testing rules for travelers from China
+U.S. to relax COVID testing rules for travelers from China

 As part of its response, the Centers for Disease Control and Prevention earlier this year expanded genomic surveillance at several U.S. airports, collecting voluntary samples from passengers aboard hundreds of weekly flights from China, and the testing of wastewater aboard airplanes.
 The Traveler-based Genomic Surveillance Program will continue to monitor travelers from China and more than 30 other countries.

+China saw infections and deaths surge after it eased back from its “zero COVD” strategy in early December after rare public protests against a policy that confined millions of people to their homes and sparked protests and demands for President Xi Jinping to resign.

+But as China eased its strict rules, infections and deaths surged, and parts of the country for weeks saw their hospitals overwhelmed by infected patients looking for help.
+Still, the Chinese government has been slow to release data on the number of deaths and infections.

-The decision to lift restrictions comes at a moment when U.S.-China relations have been strained after Biden ordered a Chinese spy balloon shot down last month after it traversed the continental United States.
+The U.S. decision to lift restrictions comes at a moment when U.S.-China relations are strained.
+Biden ordered a Chinese spy balloon shot down last month after it traversed the continental United States.
 The Biden administration has also publicized U.S. intelligence findings that raise concern Beijing is weighing providing Russia weaponry for its ongoing war on Ukraine.

 Earlier Tuesday, Chinese Foreign Minister Qin Gang warned that Beijing and Washington were headed for “conflict and confrontation” if the U.S. doesn’t change course.

-Qin’s comments came a day after President Xi Jinping in an unusually pointed speech said that “Western countries led by the United States have implemented all-round containment, encirclement and suppression of China.”
+Qin’s comments came a day after Xi in an unusually pointed speech said that “Western countries led by the United States have implemented all-round containment, encirclement and suppression of China.”

 White House officials sought to downplay the hot rhetoric from Beijing.

-“There is no change to the United States’ posture when it comes to this bilateral relationship,” Kirby said.
-“The president believes those tensions obviously have to be recognized, but can be worked through.
+“There is no change to the United States’ posture when it comes to this bilateral relationship,” White House National Security Council spokesman John Kirby said.
+“The president believes those tensions obviously have to be recognized, but can be worked through.”